joseeden/All-Things-Docker-and-Kubernetes/README.md

 #### Install on Ubuntu

-This is a summary of the command that you can run to install docker on Ubuntu.
+This is a summary of the commands that you can run to install docker on Ubuntu.

 ```bash
 $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add - &&